lsaffre/blog/docs/topics/why_free.rst

   product, which is the result of sweat and ingenuity and which has monetary value, as well.
-Will open source inculcate the virtues of friends or of thieves?** -- Answer: Yes, using proprietary software without permission is theft, don't do that.
+Will open source inculcate the virtues of friends or of thieves?** -- Answer: Yes, using proprietary software without permission is theft.
+Don't do that.
+But it is "theft" only because the copyright holder refuses to share.
 Using free software is never theft because the author has publicly given their permission to share their work.
 Note that the "monetary value" is usually not owned by those who gave their "sweat and ingenuity".

 While my above answers --hopefully-- give satisfying answers to the given arguments [#jesuits]_, all these thoughts are rather misleading